jcubic/gaiman/README.md

 Name came from [Neil Gaiman](https://en.wikipedia.org/wiki/Neil_Gaiman), Author of novels, comic books, graphic novels and films.
 Great storyteller.

-You can read about the origin of the languguage in the begining of the article:
+You can read about the origin of the language in the beginning of the article:
 * [How to create programming language that compiles to JavaScript](https://hackernoon.com/creating-your-own-javascript-based-programming-language-has-never-been-easier-wju33by)

 ## Acknowledge